 As with most Linux apps, Play on Linux is free and open source, and while the developers admit there may be some bugs, it still offers a gaming experience on Linux that few other packages can match.

 Allows you to emulate an impressive number of games consoles

 Lakka is a lightweight version of Linux which can turn your computer into a retro games console.
-It's built on top of media centre software LibreELEC, and the most recent stable version 2.1 makes use of RetroArch 1.6.9 to emulate a huge number of consoles.
+It's built on top of libretro core and uses RetroArch as its front end.

 Lakka is available as a bootable USB image for PCs.
 There are also versions for ARM-based machines such as the Raspberry Pi.

 This distro supports most keyboards as well as wireless PS3 and PS4 controllers, along with Xbox 360 controllers if you have the proprietary dongle.
 RetroArch boasts a very handy autoconfig feature which should mean that most controllers will work out of the box without you having to manually map keys.
 The Lakka documentation also has some excellent walkthroughs for more unusual setups.

 For copyright reasons, the OS ships without any games preinstalled.
 You'll need to obtain legal copies of either ISO images of game CDs you own or precompiled ROM files of arcade games.
 Check out the Internet Archive which contains some public domain ROMS.